 Beyond just radiating pain from the jaw, you may also be experiencing frequent earaches or a stiff or sore neck.
 Again, these accompanying symptoms point toward a problem in the neck.
 Upper cervical misalignments can affect how well the ears drain and lead to symptoms such as vertigo, tinnitus (ringing in the ear), and chronic ear infections.
 The proximity of the atlas (C1 vertebra), ears, and TMJ is an important factor.

-#10 Have You Tried to Find Natural Relief?
+#10 Have You Tried to Find Natural Relief for TMJ?

 You may think that a misaligned jaw means you need to have surgery or see an orthodontist to get things situated again, but the answer may be simpler than that.
 Because jaw problems often stem from the neck, upper cervical chiropractors have been successful in helping many patients to overcome chronic TMJ pain.